 (H)(Round 3) Proposal 2.2-1

-Support one of the following options for the definition of the reference point of the UE/TRP carrier phase measurements (down-selection).
+Support one of the following options for the definition of the reference point of the UE/TRP carrier phase measurements (down-selection in RAN1#113).

 Option 1:

 The reference point of the UE carrier phase measurements is defined the same as the the reference point of RSTD for frequency range 1 and frequency range 2.